 Now you’re ready to enter your payroll history.
 This can be time-consuming because you can’t enter lump sum totals.
 Instead, you’ll have to enter payroll information by pay period and for each individual employee.
 When you’re done, you’ll be able to review and approve a summary of the payroll history you entered.

 Patriot will then compare the historical tax payments you entered to its own calculations of what it expects your tax payments should’ve been.
 This is to help catch any errors you may have made.
 If you approve, then it will automatically adjust the figures for you so that they are correct in the system.

 To finalize your payroll setup, you have to officially authorize Patriot to act as your Reporting Agent.
 This means it will deposit and file federal, state, and local taxes on your behalf.
 Note that this is only applicable to those who subscribe to Patriot’s Full Service payroll plan.

 Select “Preview Unsigned form 8655” to download a PDF of the form you need to sign.
 It should pre-populate with basic information like your name and title.
 Review it to ensure you understand what you’ll be electronically signing, and then check the box on the page to verify you have the authority to sign Form 8655.
 Select “Submit” when you’re ready.

 Choose the date you want Patriot to begin withholding, depositing, and filing your payroll taxes.
 If you choose a prior month, Patriot will charge you an extra monthly fee to cover tax withholding for all months before the current one.

 You’ll see a summary of your tax responsibility and Patriot’s tax responsibility.
 Select “Authorize Tax Collection” at the bottom of the page to verify that you give permission for Patriot to deduct tax payments from your bank account.

 You should now see a message stating that your payroll setup is complete.

-10. Start Running Your Payroll With Patriot
+Step 9: Start Running Payroll With Patriot